Samsung Keyboard AI Features After 2026: What's Free, What's Not?

 Web-based AI writing tools can complement a basic keyboard for occasional advanced needs.
 If you only need the fancy AI features occasionally, you could stick with a basic keyboard and use web tools when necessary.

-Honestly, competition in this space is pretty fierce, which is good for us users.
+Honestly, competition in this space has gotten even fiercer in 2026, which is excellent for us users.
 If Samsung's pricing seems too high, there are plenty of other options to choose from.
 The trick is finding one that works well with Samsung's ecosystem and doesn't compromise on privacy or security.
+The good news is that Samsung's move to premium tiers has pushed competitors to up their game, so everyone wins.

 The Impact on Different User Groups

-How will these changes affect different types of Samsung users?
-Let's break it down by user group.
+How have these changes affected different types of Samsung users?
+Now that we're living with these changes in 2026, let's break it down by user group based on real experiences.

-Business professionals who rely on polished communication might find the subscription worthwhile.
-If your job involves a lot of writing and you need to maintain a professional tone, the advanced features could save you time and improve your communication.
+Business professionals who rely on polished communication have largely found the subscription worthwhile.
+If your job involves a lot of writing and you need to maintain a professional tone, the advanced features save time and improve communication quality.
+Many companies have even started covering Samsung AI+ subscriptions as a business expense for employees.

-Multilingual users will be affected differently depending on which languages they use.
-If you use common languages, you'll probably be fine with the free tier.
-But for less common languages, you might need to subscribe.
+Multilingual users have been affected differently depending on which languages they use.
+If you use common languages like Spanish, French, or Mandarin, you're probably fine with the free tier.
+But for less common languages, many users have opted to subscribe or switched to specialized multilingual keyboards.

-Content creators who write extensively on mobile devices will likely feel the most impact from these changes.
-If you're creating blogs, social media posts, or other content on your phone, you'll probably notice the loss of advanced features the most.
+Content creators who write extensively on mobile devices have felt the most impact from these changes.
+If you're creating blogs, social media posts, or other content on your phone, the advanced features are almost essential.
+However, many creators view the $5.99/month as a worthwhile business expense—much cheaper than desktop alternatives.

 Privacy and Data Considerations